Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy5.rst

--  In this activity, you will `calculate appropriate parameters for your own site and conduct SuPy simulations of it <https://SuPy.readthedocs.io/en/latest/tutorial/AMF-sim.html>`_.
+-  In this activity, you will `calculate appropriate parameters for an AmeriFlux site and conduct SuPy simulations using these parameters <https://SuPy.readthedocs.io/en/latest/tutorial/AMF-sim.html>`_.
-   This example uses data from an AmeriFlux site.
+   This example uses data from an AmeriFlux site US-AR1 for 2010.

 **Background**